Are the departments staying within the allocated budgets?

 That allows you to control spending and avoid any over-budget surprises.

-The key is not to overcomplicate the process but give users the ability to see what is available in the budget and how their purchase will impact the budget.
+The key is not to overcomplicate the entire process but to allow users to see what is available in the budget and how their purchase will impact it.

 In the long term, this helps with cost control and building a cost-conscious culture across the company.